cuiyongbo/hello-world/my_wiki/english_notes.rst

 | erratic
 | Definition: not even or regular in pattern or movement; unpredictable.
 | Usage: Her breathing was erratic.

+Italy captain Gianluigi Buffon, making his 176th appearance, a European record, said that the death of his friend was partly responsible for his decision to reverse his international retirement. [收回前言，食言]

+Italy will wear the same inscription on their kit when they face England on Tuesday.

+| inscription
+| inscriptional
+| inscriptive
+| Definition: words inscribed, as on a monument or in a book.
+| Usage: The inscription on her headstone. [铭文]
 |
+| headstone
+| Definition: a slab of stone set up at the head of a grave, typically inscribed with the name of the dead person.
+| Synonyms: tombstone; gravestone.
+|
+|
 | obituary 讣告
 | Definition: a notice of a death, especially in a newspaper, typically including a brief biography or the deceased person.
 |

-He often paid tribute to his wife, who had looked after himefor more than 20 years. and friends and relatives were shocked when he left her for one of his nurses.
+He often paid tribute to his wife, who had looked after him for more than 20 years. and friends and relatives were shocked when he left her for one of his nurses.

 |